 Making sure the lease expires at peak times

 If your lease isn’t expiring in peak times, then it’s likely that you aren’t going to be making as much money as you could be otherwise.
 Your property manager needs to be trying to ensure that your property becomes vacant in peak season when people are looking for new properties.

 Don’t have your property lease ending at a time of year that puts you at more risk of vacancy.
 Your ultimate goal is to operate your property with little to no downtime because this means you won’t miss out on any income.

-2. Not increasing your rent when you can
+Increasing your rent when you can

 A good property agent is going to be keeping records and making sure that they are increasing the rent when it is recommended, and talking you through the current market conditions and strategies to keep rent at optimal levels without risking vacancy costs.

 You don’t want to miss any opportunities to make a little more money on your property, especially if you are making improvements to the property such as air conditioning.

 Maintaining your property and keeping it in great order

 A key part of your property is your tenant.
 If they are happy in your home, they are going to want to stay and will be happy with rent increases whenever they occur.
 You need to keep your property in great order – which means that you are performing regular maintenance and updates when required.